-Activity: Start the topic on Slide 3 by asking the students to quickly draw a terrorist (as an individual task).
+Activation: Start the topic by asking the students to quickly draw a terrorist (as an individual task).
 Get the class to compare their sketches; is there a consensus?

-- Use Slide 4 to ask some of the following discussion questions to help elicit their responses: - How would you describe the person that you have drawn? - Where do our impressions of a terrorist come from? - Do you think our ideas are representative of the majority of terrorists?
+Ask some of the following questions to help elicit their responses:

+- How would you describe the person that you have drawn? - Where do our impressions of a terrorist come from? - Do you think our ideas are representative of the majority of terrorists?

 Explain: If not discussed, introduce the fact that our awareness of terrorism is often informed by media.
 The most prominent stories have political and religious elements, but statistics show that religious motivations for terrorist attacks are relatively rare.
-Use Slide 5 to explore Europol's data on terrorism.

-Key questions: Explore with students why they think this is - what makes some stories high profile and other stories not.
+Key Questions: Explore with students why they think this is - what makes some stories high profile and other stories not.

-Activity: Show the class Slide 6 and ask them to decide which of the individuals on the slide is most likely to be a terrorist.
+Activity: Show the class Slide 5 from the What does terrorism look like?
+PowerPoint, and ask them to decide which of the individuals on the slide is most likely to be a terrorist.
 Encourage the students to explain their choices.
-Select the picture to reveal more information about that individual.
-To return to Slide 6 after selecting a picture, click on 'return' at the bottom of the slide.
-Once you have explored all the pictures, select 'next slide' on the bottom of slide 6.
+Slides 6 to 10 of the PowerPoint provide details of the individuals, which you can reveal to the class once the students have finished the task.

-- How do they feel now that they know more about these individuals? - It is helpful or harmful to have a stereotypical idea of what terrorists look like?
+Key Question: Ask them how they feel now that they know more about these individuals.

+Go on to consider whether it is helpful or harmful to have a stereotypical idea of what terrorists look like.